 The Community Infrastructure Levy (CIL) that is collected is used to fund infrastructure to support development across the Borough.
 We are using CIL in conjunction with infrastructure providers to deliver improvements Borough wide.

-The regulations that govern how CIL is spent require that it be used to fund the provision, improvement, replacement, operation or maintenance of infrastructure to support the development of the charging authority's area.
+The regulations that govern how CIL is spent require that it be used to fund the provision of infrastructure to support the development of the charging authority's area.
 The definition of infrastructure is broad and includes:

 roads and other transport infrastructure